What is the FantasyPros Draft Assistant?

 How do I use the app?

-You can get familiar with the app interface by trying a mock simulation on http://draftwizard.fantasypros.com.
+You can get familiar with the app interface by trying a mock simulations on http://draftwizard.fantasypros.com.

 Does it work with offline drafts?